-In the term in which you intend to graduate, all coursework and other required documentation (e.g., pro bono hours) must be submitted no later than 5:00 p.m. on the last day of the published examination period.
+In the term in which you intend to graduate, all coursework and any other required documentation must be submitted no later than 5:00 p.m. on the last day of the published examination period.
 Exceptions to this policy will be made only in extraordinary circumstances and with approval of the Dean of the law school.